 If anything is real, viruses are real.
 That's because viruses enter into robust generalisations that are outstandingly empirically successful.
-And it is just this empirical success that motivates the scientific realist's commitment to them.1 But viruses are not fundamental, and neither are cells, phonons or glaciers.
-Instead, the common expectation is that the fundamental constituents of reality will only be revealed by a yet-to-be-discovered final theory of physics.
-Of course, how to justify the scientific realist's commitment to non-fundamental entities and which brand of scientific realism is best is deeply controversial.
-Some of these controversies -e.g. those concerning the observable/unobservable distinction - are not our concern.
-What motivates us is that the heated debate about scientific realism doesn't hinge on whether scientific theories are or are not fundamental; instead this is the domain of the metaphysics of science.
-In this paper we present a new account of emergence, and thereby set out criteria that cast non-fundamental special science ontology as real.
-Our overall goal is that such criteria for admittance to the rainforest will satisfy the metaphysician, and yet will return an ontology appropriate to the scientific realist.
+And it is just this empirical success that motivates the scientific realist's commitment to them.
+But viruses are not fundamental, and neither are cells, phonons or glaciers.
+Instead, the common expectation is that the fundamental constituents of reality will only be revealed by a final theory of physics.